tanjeffreyz/auto-maple/README.md

     Inside Auto Maple's main directory, open a command prompt and run <code>python -m pip install requirements.txt</code>.
   </li>
   <li>
     Lastly, create a desktop shortcut by running <code>python setup.py</code>.
-This shortcut is created using absolute paths, so feel free to move it wherever you want.
+This shortcut uses absolute paths, so feel free to move it wherever you want.
+However, if you move Auto Maple's main directory, you will need to run <code>setup.py</code> again to generate a new shortcut.
   </li>
 </ol>